 Girls WITHOUT a Y chromosome may have periods if they have a womb (uterus).

 Most girls WITH a Y chromosome won’t have periods at puberty since there is no womb (a.k.a. uterus) or ovary.
-Some girls with Y might have period someday, if there is a small womb present that grows with hormones (this may happen for some with Swyer’s Syndrome or with ovotestes )
+Some girls with Y might have period someday, if there is a small womb present that grows with hormones (this may happen for some with Swyer’s Syndrome or with ovotestes.)

-For more on not having a period and talking with friends, click here
+For more information about gonads, eggs, sperm, and making babies, click here.
+For more on not having a period and talking with friends, click here.